- Extended Learning Home

 Note: Returning ISU students must apply for re-admission if they have not attended ISU for more than two calendar years.

+Applications for admission are only accepted for the Fall (August) and Spring (January) semesters.
+We no longer accept applications for Summer term.
 Students are encouraged to apply early to ensure admission.
 Applications received after the following deadlines may be wait-listed pending an opening:

 - Fall semester: June 1